ZeroByteOrg/zsound/tools/README.txt

 	from a simple single-purpose function and really needs to be rewritten from scratch)

+zsmdecode:
+	Interprets ZSM files and outputs human-readable text.

+raw2zcm:
+	Adds a Zsound PCM info header to the beginning of a raw PCM file, and limits output to 2MB size (minus 8K since bank 0 of X16 is reserved by the Kernal).
+Planned features for this are to support various formats for input (WAV, MP3, etc) and convert them into ZCM.

 zsm2sfx:
 	Currently broken - this tool is intended to be part of an admittely convoluted workflow whereby FM-based SFX are created in Deflemask,